 As far as 99.9 percent of the world population is concerned, Microsoft is a stodgy, old-guard technology company.
 Its bottom line is fully leveraged against PC operating systems and business software—hardly the building blocks of a future-thinking portfolio, right?

 99.9 percent?
-Do these 99.9 percent think software is made by accident too?
+Do these 99.9 percent think the software is made by accident too?
 What then plays out is a chance for him to list recent projects, many of which we already know about, in an effort to win the prestigious “Best Microsoft Shill” award.
 I think the TV show Hawaii-Five-O is still winning in this one, though.